pivotal/docs-tap/scst-scan/upgrading.hbs.md

 # Upgrading Supply Chain Security Tools - Scan

-This document describes how to upgrade Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.
+This topic describes how to upgrade Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.

-You can perform a fresh install of Supply Chain Security Tools - Scan by following the instructions in [Install Supply Chain Security Tools - Scan](install-scst-scan.md).
+You can perform a fresh install of SCST - Scan by following the instructions in [Install Supply Chain Security Tools - Scan](install-scst-scan.md).

 This topic includes instructions for: